mongoid/mongoid_fulltext/README.md

     Artist.fulltext_search("vince vangogh", :max_results => 5)

-If you want something less than a Mongoid::Criteria returned, you can specify this with the `:returns` key:

-    class Artwork
-      include Mongoid::Document
-      include Mongoid::FullTextSearch

-      field :title
-      field :slug
-      fulltext_search_in :title, :returns => :slug
-    end

-And a full-text search on the Artwork model will now search all titles and return an array of their corresponding slugs:

-    Artwork.fulltext_search("untitled").each { |slug| puts 'slug: ' + slug }

 By default, index terms are stored with each model instance in an embedded hash.
 But you can also use an 'external' collection to store the index data by providing collection name as the `external_collection` parameter: